What Happens to Life Insurance with No Beneficiary?

 Compare Per Stirpes vs. Per Capita

-These terms describe how the death benefit is distributed if a beneficiary predeceases you:
+These terms govern how the death benefit is distributed when a beneficiary predeceases you:

-• Per capita ("by head"): If a beneficiary dies, their share is redistributed among the remaining living beneficiaries.
+• Per capita ("by head"): The deceased beneficiary's share is redistributed among the remaining living beneficiaries.
 The deceased person's heirs receive nothing.

-Per stirpes designations aren't available with all life insurance policies or insurers.
-Contact your insurance company to confirm available options
+Per stirpes designations aren't available with all policies or insurers.
+Contact your insurance company to confirm what's available.

 4. 4